circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 ## Creating a CircleCI Orb

 This section describes each step of the orb creation and publishing process so you will have a deep understanding of how to write and publish your own orb.
-This examples enables you to follow the process step-by-step to ensure you write an orb that both adheres to CircleCI requirements while also meeting your own needs.
+These examples enables you to follow the process step-by-step to ensure you write an orb that both adheres to CircleCI requirements while also meeting your own needs.

 The following sections describe each step in the orb authoring and publishing process: